-- b Select Radio Test from the menu.
 If the system isn't currently making any other voice announcements, it begins the Radio Test announcement.
 After the announcement finishes, the System Functions menu reappears.

 If the system is currently making a voice announcement, the firmware displays the message "System Is Currently Making Voice Announcements!
-Try Again Later" and redisplays the System Functions menu. - c While listening to the message, look at the PTT LED on the display panel.
+Try Again Later" and redisplays the System Functions menu.

+b While listening to the message, look at the PTT LED on the display panel.